ghoztsys/google-terraform-modules/gce_backend_service/README.md

 # `gce_backend_service`

 This module creates a Backend Service/Bucket, depending on the specified `type` variable.
+Created resources may also be regional instead of global (default) if `regional` is set to `true` (defaults to `false`).

 ## Usage